segmentio/segment-docs/src/connections/destinations/catalog/actions-intercom-web/index.md

 - **Granular control over data sent.** You can customize the conditions under which the events are sent to Intercom.
 - **Selectively shows the Intercom chat widget.**

-### Chat Widget
+### Intercom's chat widget

-[The Intercom Cloud Mode (Actions)](https://segment.com/docs/connections/destinations/catalog/actions-intercom-cloud/) Destination does not have access to Intercom’s chat widget, but only the Intercom Web Actions Destination would have access to this.
+The [Intercom Cloud Mode (Actions)](/docs/connections/destinations/catalog/actions-intercom-cloud/) destination doesn't have access to Intercom’s chat widget.
+Only the [Intercom Web (Actions)](/docs/connections/destinations/catalog/actions-intercom-web/) destination has access to this.

-The difference has to do with how data gets sent to Intercom.
-If you are using [Analytics.js source](https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/) - you can use the Intercom Web Mode (Actions) destination which will send data directly to Intercom from the client-side, by loading the Intercom SDK directly onto your website.
+If you're using the [Analytics.js source](/docs/connections/sources/catalog/libraries/website/javascript/), use the Intercom Web Mode (Actions) destination which sends data directly to Intercom from the client-side by loading the Intercom SDK directly onto your website.

-Whereas, the [Intercom Cloud Mode (Actions)](https://segment.com/docs/connections/destinations/catalog/actions-intercom-cloud/) works by first sending the data to Segment, followed by Segment forwarding the data to Intercom.
+However, [Intercom Cloud Mode (Actions)](/docs/connections/destinations/catalog/actions-intercom-cloud/) sends data to Segment, after which Segment forwards the data to Intercom.
 This allows Segment users to send data to Intercom from sources that are incompatible with their SDK.

-The [Connection Modes section of our Destinations Overview docs](https://segment.com/docs/connections/destinations/#connection-modes) here do a great job of breaking down the differences between the two types of connection modes that Segment offers.

-When you configure the Segment Intercom destination in device-mode, you will have access to the chat widget that gets loaded by the Intercom SDK without the need to load Intercom separately outside of Segment.
+When you configure the Segment Intercom destination in device-mode, you'll have access to Intercom's chat widget without loading Intercom separately outside of Segment.

-In order to have access to the "Intercom Messaging Box", you'd instead want to configure and connect the Intercom Web Mode (Actions) destination to your Analytics.js source.
+To access the Intercom Messaging Box, you'll need to configure and connect the Intercom Web (Actions) destination to your Analytics.js source.

+> success ""
+> Visit the [Destination Overview docs](/docs/connections/destinations/#connection-modes) to learn the difference between cloud and device modes.

 ## Getting started